Is the government on course to secure ‘the highest sustained growth in the G7’?

 What progress has been made?

 The UK had the second lowest level of GDP growth in the G7 in Labour’s first quarter in government, according to OECD data.
-France’s GDP grew by 0.4% compared to the previous quarter, Germany’s by 0.2% and the United States’ by 0.7%, while the GDP of both Canada and Japan grew by 0.2%.
-Italy’s GDP had no growth.
+The United States’ GDP grew by 0.8% compared to the previous quarter, France’s by 0.4%, and the GDP of both Canada and Japan grew by 0.3%.
+Germany’s GDP grew by 0.1%.
+Italy’s GDP broadly saw no growth, as was the case for the UK, though the unrounded figures show Italy was actually slightly behind the UK, with its GDP shrinking by 0.003%.

-As a result, we’ve marked this pledge as ‘Appears off track’, even though it’s early days.
+As a result of these figures, we’ve marked this pledge as “Appears off track”, even though it’s early days.
 It’s possible that, over the coming months or years, the UK’s growth will end up consistently higher than other G7 nations, either in quarterly or annual data, but this is the only international comparison we have for now.